 What about bankruptcy?
 It’s extremely difficult to have student loans discharged through bankruptcy.

 What Is Student Loan Refinancing?

-Student loan refinancing is loan consolidation of sorts through a private lender.
-Instead of blending loans into one with an average rate, a borrower takes on one new, private student loan that will pay off previous federal and/or private student loans.
-The goal is a lower interest rate.
-The repayment term also may change.
+With student loan refinancing, a borrower takes on one new, private student loan to pay off previous federal and/or private student loans.
+Ideally, the goal is a lower interest rate.
+The repayment term might also change.

 Refinancing Student Loans With SoFi

-Even if no one in your life is in a position to pay off your student loans, understanding your options for lowering your monthly payments or saving money over the life of the loan can give you multiple avenues toward taking control of your finances.
+Even if your parents, grandparents, or others in your life are not in a position to pay off your student loans for you, understanding your options for potentially lowering your monthly payments or saving money over the life of a loan can give you multiple avenues to explore as you work toward taking control of your finances.

 Can I pay off my child’s student loans?